-After evaluating several competitor vendors, all of which resembled Excel and were limited in terms of functionality, Oberto decided that nothing came close to what they saw and valued in the Board decision-making platform, which combines Business Intelligence, Planning, and Predictive Analytics in a flexible, customizable interface.
+After evaluating several competitor vendors, all of which resembled Excel and were limited in terms of functionality, Oberto decided that nothing came close to what they saw and valued in the Board Intelligent Planning Platform, which helps plan smarter and enables actionable insights in a flexible, customizable interface.
 Oberto was excited to use Board's automated budgeting and reporting capabilities to improve data visualization, consolidation, and forecasting.

 The Results: Adding value and time back into the business

 With the Board platform now in place, in addition to eliminating 20 hours per month of non-value-added work, Oberto has seen tremendous results across multiple business areas that go beyond the initial scope of what they originally envisioned.